Brunohes/setup-app-icon/README.md

 ## Android

-- Open the folder in path /android/app/src/main/res
-- There, you will find folders starting with mipmap-\*
+Here you have two options:

+1. Generate the app icons in the Android Studio by clicking in the res folder with the right click then selecting New > Image Asset.
+(Android Studio itself will replace all icons)
-- Replace the ic_launcher.png and ic_launcher_round.png images in each mipmap-\* folder accordly with their sizes.
+2. Replace the ic_launcher.png and ic_launcher_round.png images in each mipmap-\* in the path /android/app/src/main/res accordly with their sizes.

-- Verify in AndroidManifest.xml if the names are the same.
-- Done!
+Done!

 ## IOS

 - Open the project folder in Xcode then click on the folder named "Images.xcassets".
 - Drag and drop the icon with the required dimension.

-- Done!
+Done!